 We know now that a text is not a line of words releasing a single ‘theological’ meaning (the ‘message of the Author-God) but a multi-dimensional space in which a variety of writings, none of them original, blend and clash.
 The text is a tissue of quotations drawn from the innumerable centres of culture. —Roland Barthes, The Death of the Author

-We are pleased to announce our new collaboration with Paris College of Art for 2017.
+AAVS Paris is based at Paris College of Art.
 PCA is an independent art and design school located in the creative 10th arrondissement in Paris, minutes away from the Gare du Nord and Eurostar terminal.
-Established in 1986, the school is a vibrant international and interdisciplinary lab, with art studios, photography and printmaking facilities, and a gallery.
+Established in 1986, the school is a vibrant international and interdisciplinary lab, with art studios, photography and printmaking facilities.